Cleveland Clinic logo

 Management and Treatment

 The treatment that’s right for you depends on the cause.
-Many people feel better with medications that help the body clear viruses and infections.
+Many people feel better with medications that help their body clear viruses and infections.
 These include antibiotics for bacterial infections or antiviral medications for viral infections.
-Genital ulcer treatment may also include ointment you apply to the sores to promote healing.
+Genital ulcer treatment may also include steroid ointment that you apply to the sores to promote healing.

 For genital ulcers not due to STIs, it may help to see a specialist for further evaluation.
 A dermatologist can determine the cause of skin sores.
 You may need to see an infectious disease doctor for ulcers due to rare viruses.
 This specialist can also conduct advanced testing for ulcers that don’t respond to standard treatments.